Our Team

 Empowering staff.
 Taking action.

-Global Shield is comprised of three full-time staff, along with a number of volunteers and project-based consultants.
+Global Shield is comprised of five full-time staff, along with a number of volunteers.

 Full Time Staff